 If you want to make a difference in your community and practice, give your patients and the people you care about appropriate painted parking lot lines, updated handles on doors, updated paint, rails next to steps, and specific applications they can easily follow.
 You might not think these things matter … but they do.
 They really, really do!
 To add to that, challenge them to do something.
 As we’ve all seen in healthcare, it’s not safe to assume that people automatically know what to do with what they’ve been taught.
 Why is it when you tell someone to take their medication or exercise and a few weeks later you follow up and find out your instructions haven’t been followed?
 The Patient-Physician relationship is a perfect example.
 How many people follow your advice 100% of the time every time.
 Their trust needs to be earned, regardless of how long you’ve been treating them.
 They need specific direction.
 This is hard.
 This requires an extra step in preparation.
 But this is how people grow.

 “My expectations were exceeded in all areas!” ~S.B., MD., 2017 CMT FORUM, Physician Attendee, Arizona

-6. Support For Broader Use of Whole Genome Sequencing in Concierge Medicine
+6. Support For Broader Use of Limited Genetic Testing and Whole Genome Sequencing in Concierge Medicine